kongou-ae/fortigate_conf2param/README.md

 By using this script, creation of a parameter sheet will become easy.

 This script has been tested by using FortiGate-50B(OS4.0 MR3 Patch14).
-This script only support the section of "config firewall policy"
+This script only support the section of "config firewall policy".

 Usage